 What happens if quality data isn’t reported?

-CMS strongly encourages submitting quality data prior to the deadline to provide an opportunity to review data submissions for completeness and accuracy, and address any submission issues.
+The Centers for Medicare & Medicaid Services (CMS) strongly encourages submitting quality data prior to the deadline to ensure the data are complete and accurate and to allow LTCH providers an opportunity to address any submission issues.

 Who can see the reported data?